shunhikita/action_messenger/README.md

 Framework for delivering messages to Messenger.
 Currently only slack is supported.

-:warning: **This is highly experimental project.
-Current version is 0.0.1**

 ## Installation

 Add this line to your application's Gemfile: